Last Updated On:

 Let’s say you own a blog that publishes a variety of content from current affairs and news to travelogues.
 A visitor who is interested in the latest news may not enjoy a detailed account of the best hiking trails in your city.

 It is crucial to showcase the right content to the right audience, based on how they interact with your website.
+That’s what website personalization is all about.
 This can help improve engagement and ultimately improve website metrics such as dwell time.